saadfrhan/node-inquirer-timer-cli/README.md

 # Timer CLI

 This is a minimal CLI tool that can be used to set a timer or start a stopwatch.
-It is built using Inquirer.js and TypeScript.
+You can pause/resume the timer/stopwatch by pressing `p` and you can exit timer/stopwatch by pressing `q`.

 ## Setup